splimon/splimon.github.io/essays/mastering-art-of-smart-questions.md

 Take a look at this question asked on Stack Overflow titled [“How to create abstract properties in Python abstract classes?"](https://stackoverflow.com/questions/5960337/how-to-create-abstract-properties-in-python-abstract-classes)

 ```
 Q: In the following code, I create a base abstract class Base.
-I want all the classes that inherit from Base to provide the name property, so I made this property an @abstractmethod.
+I want all the classes that inherit from Base to provide the name property,
+so I made this property an @abstractmethod.

 Then I created a subclass of Base, called Base_1, which is meant to supply some functionality, but still remain abstract.
-There is no name property in Base_1, but nevertheless python instatinates an object of that class without an error.
-How does one create abstract properties?
+There is no name
+property in Base_1, but nevertheless python instatinates an object of that class without an error.
+How does one create abstract properties
 from abc import ABCMeta, abstractmethod

 class Base(object):